TelemetryDeck/docs/basics/pirate-metrics.md

 Instead, you get clear, actionable insights organized in a way that naturally guides you toward your biggest growth opportunities.

-## Getting Started with Pirate Metrics
+## Getting started with Pirate Metrics

 To access these powerful dashboards: